labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step2.md

 Peak memory usage: 43.74 MB
 ```

-Notice how the memory usage has increased significantly compared to the single string approach.
-This is because each line in the list is a separate string object with its own memory overhead.
+Notice that the memory usage has increased significantly compared to the previous method of storing the data as a single string.
+This is because each line in the list is a separate Python string object, and each object has its own memory overhead.

 ## Understanding the Memory Difference

-The memory overhead difference between the two approaches illustrates an important concept in Python programming: object overhead.
-When you store data as a list of strings, each string is a separate Python object with its own memory overhead.
-This overhead includes:
+The difference in memory usage between the two approaches shows an important concept in Python programming called object overhead.
+When you store data as a list of strings, each string is a separate Python object.
+Each object has some additional memory requirements, which include:

-1. The Python object header (typically 16-24 bytes per object)
+1. The Python object header (usually 16 - 24 bytes per object).
+This header contains information about the object, like its type and reference count.
-2. The string representation itself
+2. The actual string representation itself, which stores the characters of the string.
-3. Memory alignment padding
+3. Memory alignment padding.
+This is extra space added to ensure that the object's memory address is properly aligned for efficient access.

-In contrast, when you store everything as a single string, you only have one object with one overhead, which is more memory-efficient when considering the total size.
+On the other hand, when you store the entire file content as a single string, there is only one object, and thus only one set of overhead.
+This makes it more memory - efficient when considering the total size of the data.

-This trade-off between memory efficiency and data accessibility is something to consider when designing programs that work with large datasets.
+When designing programs that work with large datasets, you need to consider this trade - off between memory efficiency and data accessibility.
+Sometimes, it might be more convenient to access data when it's stored in a list of strings, but it will use more memory.
+Other times, you might prioritize memory efficiency and choose to store the data as a single string.